krzemienski/awesome-from-stars/README.md

 * [wonderwhy-er/DesktopCommanderMCP](https://github.com/wonderwhy-er/DesktopCommanderMCP): This is MCP server for Claude that gives it terminal control, file system search and diff file editing capabilities
 * [wimpysworld/desktopify](https://github.com/wimpysworld/desktopify): Convert Ubuntu Server for Raspberry Pi into a Desktop
 * [Eyevinn/detect-viewer-poc](https://github.com/Eyevinn/detect-viewer-poc): A Proof-of-concept using experimental FaceDetection API in Chrome to detect if anyone is watching the video
+* [SawyerHood/dev-browser](https://github.com/SawyerHood/dev-browser): A Claude Skill to give your agent the ability to use a web browser
 * [PickleBoxer/dev-chatgpt-prompts](https://github.com/PickleBoxer/dev-chatgpt-prompts): 📚 Personal collection of ChatGPT prompts for developers!
 * [pranjay-poddar/Dev-Geeks](https://github.com/pranjay-poddar/Dev-Geeks): open source project
 * [cocojojo5213/Dev-Janitor](https://github.com/cocojojo5213/Dev-Janitor): Cross-platform desktop app for cleaning development artifacts, managing local developer tools, and checking common environment issues.